1coderookie/KobraGoNeoInsights/docs/index.md

     Textboxes which contain a warning about a dangerous circumstance will often be displayed being already extended to make sure the warning won't be overseen.

-- Please mind the icon in the header for toggling between the bright and the dark mode of this site.
+Please mind the **search field** in the header as well as the icon in the header for toggling between the bright and the dark mode of this site.

-- Please **mind the search field** in the header - it might come in handy.
+Last but not least:
-- **Please take your time and read attentively.**
+**Please take your time and read attentively.**

 ***Happy tinkering and printing!***